 Even after almost three years of being with Him on a day to day basis, Jesus had to do a fresh review of God’s word in order to get them to see the bigger picture of what God was really doing.
 (Luke 24:42-47)

-If they needed that kind of review to understand that global missions matters to God and should matter to all of His people, I believe all of His people alive today would benefit from doing something similar.
+If they needed that kind of review to understand how much global missions matters to God and should matter to His people, a fresh review for believers and local churches in our day is necessary too.